westerlymerlin/UCL-PYMS/docs/simple_batch_form.md

 # simple\_batch\_form

-Dialog for a simple batch (used for tesing the Helium line) has a maximum of 5 stepa
+Dialog for a simple batch (used for testing the Helium line) has a maximum of 8 steps
 Author: Gary Twinn

 <a id="simple_batch_form.sys"></a>